genitrust/woc-reference-client/README.md

 minPayment: the minimum fiat payment to purchase coins from the advertisement.
 Use 0 to specify no minimum.
 maxPayment: the maximum fiat payment to purchase coins from the advertisement.
 Use 0 to specify no maximum.
 userEnabled: this allows the end user to enable/disable the ability for buyers to purchase coins from their advertisement.
 This is used as a temporary way to "pause" their advertisement.
-DEVELOPER NOTE: people can select markets that follow BITCOIN prices.
-Should we allow this? probably... it will make things more fun :)
 Example Request:
 HEADER X-Coins-Api-Token: YXV0aDoxMjc4NzoxNDgzNTg3NzQ0fDY5YmE5MzU4ZTVhN2EzNDYzNTM1YTQ1NzMwZDEwNjcwMGZiM2U3MTU=